xamantra/momentum/docs/restart-app.md

 }
 ```

-To easily implement restart, we need a new instance of momentum everytime.
-And it can be done using a top level method.
+To easily implement restart, we need a new instance of momentum every time.
+And it can be done using a top-level method.

 ```dart
 void main() {